 - Give your host a forwarding address and phone number, in case mail or important calls come after you move.

-- Go to the post office and fill out a change of address form; inform your school registrar and your bank of your new address.
+- Go to the post office (can be done online also) and fill out a change of address form; inform your school registrar and your bank of your new address.

 - Clean your room thoroughly, remove all garbage and personal items.

 19. Contact ABODE: After you discuss these points with your host family, if there is something that you still do not understand or if you have some questions, we encourage you to discuss this with your host family.
 They really do want to help you, but they will assume you understand if you don't speak up.
 If you are having problems with your host family or there is something you do not feel comfortable discussing with your host family, please call ABODE at 206-527-8654, or email us at email@example.com.
-We will make arrangements to meet with you and help to resolve the problem carefully.
+We will gladly discuss the issues with you and help to resolve the problem carefully.
 We promise that your call will be confidential (we will NOT discuss your problem with the host without your permission).

 Good luck with your studies and enjoy your stay in the